 - You could receive a prison sentence of up to 18 months, which may be mandatory; and

-- Your license may be suspended for two and as much as ten years.
+- Your license may be suspended for two to 10 years.

 Vehicular Assault – Reckless Driving or Reckless Operation in a Construction Zone

 You can also be charged with vehicular assault if you injure someone with your vehicle while driving recklessly or doing something reckless in a construction zone.
 These are fourth-degree felony offenses that carry a possible prison term of up to 18 months and a mandatory license suspension of one to five years.